anoma/nspec/overrides/templates/guarded-action-template.md

 if several guards are enabled given an event, priorities of guards may be used to resolve unwanted non-determinism.
-However, on the level of specs, it may be useful to marke the non-determinism provided that any resolution of non-determinism is correct.
+However, on the level of specs, it may be useful to mark the non-determinism provided that any resolution of non-determinism is correct.

 Each guard comes with an associated action that is executed